 - Since producers sell products to brand themselves, elicit in-kind donations for prizes, party favors and raffles.
 There is a wide range of merchandise that many sell on their websites and in their breweries.
 Present them with your event fundraising plan and let them know how you’d use items.

-Events in which beer is one of the main focal points have become popular.
+Fundraising events in which beer is one of the main focal points have become popular with many organizations.
 They parallel wine tasting events in popularity.
-Producers and their customers enjoy more variety in their beer options more than ever.
+Brewers and their customers enjoy more variety in their beer options more than ever.
 Discussions and beer tastings are getting heady.

-A beer-tasting fundraiser places importance on building strong relationships with donors.
+A beer-tasting fundraiser is a relaxed event that places importance on building relationships with donors.
 Tasting interesting beers and enjoying appetizers provides a casual atmosphere in which donors can interact with nonprofit staff, volunteers and board members.
+Use the opportunity to educate potential donors and sponsors as to how their donation makes an impact.

-A few ideas for a 2 hour beer-tasting fundraiser are:
+A few ideas for a great beer-tasting fundraiser are:

-- Ask brewers of craft beer to sponsor the event as a vendor
+- Ask brewers of craft beers to sponsor the event as a vendor.
+Time the fundraiser with a seasonal launch or activity at the brewery.

-- Invite experts from each vendor to impress your guests
+- Invite beer experts to inform and impress your guests.

-- Hire a live guitarist or pianist to play instrumentals – keep the focus on mingling
+- Hire a small band or guitarist to play instrumentals – keep the focus on mingling and enjoying the event.

-- Add a silent auction to your fundraising website and announce the winners mid evening
+- Add a silent auction to your event and announce the winners at the end of the event.

-- Serve passed hors d’oeuvres vs a buffet to keep folks mingling
+- Serve passed hors d’oeuvres or a buffet to keep folks mingling.

-- Consider a tasting held at a local brewery or restaurant
+- Consider a beer tasting held at a local brewery or restaurant, where people can stay afterward and dine.

 Discover how to keep it fun: